ZohaibKhanDev/Contacts/README.md

 ## Overview

-Streamline your connections with our intuitive contact app, effortlessly managing all your important contacts in one place.
+Streamline your connections with our intuitive contact app, effortlessly managing all your important contacts in one place.Never miss a beat with instant access to vital information, including phone numbers, emails, and addresses

 ## 🚀 Key Features